 Benefits of Using Signaturely Over Adobe

-Signaturely is the newest e-signature program in comparison to Adobe software like Adobe Acrobat Reader DC and Adobe Reader DC.
+Signaturely is the newest e-signature program compared to Adobe software like Adobe Acrobat Reader DC and Adobe Reader DC.
 While Adobe Reader DC and Acrobat are ubiquitous and recognizable options, Signaturely has its own trademarks for secure and efficient e-signatures.
 It was solely created for this purpose.

 Here, we explain why Signaturely deserves industry recognition when it comes to routing and e-signing PDFs: